University of Wisconsin–Madison

 Please see the AMEP Guide page for specific degree requirements.
 AMEP students should meet with an AMEP advisor to determine appropriate courses before studying abroad.

 Typically, students are focused on building a balanced schedule with introductory physics and calculus courses.
-Look into winter or spring break or summer programs if studying abroad early on is a priority for you.
-If you plan to study abroad later, start exploring potential programs and plan to attend the Study Abroad Fair which occurs each fall.
+Look into winter, spring break, or summer programs if studying abroad early on is a priority for you.
+If you plan to study abroad later, start exploring potential programs and plan to attend the Study Abroad Fair, which occurs each fall.

-Studying abroad in your final year is definitely possible but will require careful planning to make sure all degree requirements will be satisfied.
-Keep in mind that many graduate school applications are due at the end of the fall semester so going abroad would mean asking for letters of recommendation and getting feedback on your application materials remotely.
-Also keep in mind that you would have to engage in post-graduation job recruitment and searching remotely as well if you go abroad.
+Studying abroad in your final year is definitely possible, but it will require careful planning to make sure all degree requirements will be satisfied.
+Keep in mind that many graduate school applications are due at the end of the fall semester, so going abroad would mean asking for letters of recommendation and getting feedback on your application materials remotely.
+Also, keep in mind that you would have to engage in post-graduation job recruitment and searching remotely as well if you go abroad.
 These are not reasons to avoid studying abroad in your final year, but are factors that need to be planned for ahead of time.

 Your Academic Advisor